trailblazer/cells-slim/README.md

 ## Usage

-Outside of Rails, you need to include `Cell::Erb` in your cell.
+Outside of Rails, you need to include `Cell::Slim` in your cell.

 ```ruby
 class CommentCell < Cell::ViewModel